snkashis/android-docs/src/pages/java/overview/static-image.md

   .build();
 ```

 Make sure to use the `StaticMapCriteria` to reference the default Mapbox map styles such as Light, Dark, or Streets.
-The `MapboxStaticMap` image generation will not work correctly if you try to use the `Style` class from the Mapbox Maps SDK for Android to retrieve the styles' strings.
+The `MapboxStaticMap` image generation will not work correctly if you try to retrieve the styles' strings from the `Style` class that lives in the Mapbox Maps SDK for Android.

 ## Overlays